stardog-union/stardog-examples/readme.md

 These need to be a part of your classpath, usually embedded in the jar file with the compiled source, in order for the `ServiceLoader` to make them up.

-todo:

-examples for Property Functions + tests example for db archetype rest of the example code link to main repo publish and announce